kevinl95/GarageGuardian/README.md

 ## Setup Instructions

 ### 1. Install your lightbulb
-1. Install the Tuya Smart app and sign up for an account [iOS](https://apps.apple.com/us/app/tuya-smart/id1034649547), [Android](https://play.google.com/store/apps/details?id=com.tuya.smart&hl=en-US)
+1. Install the Tuya Smart app and sign up for an account: [iOS](https://apps.apple.com/us/app/tuya-smart/id1034649547), [Android](https://play.google.com/store/apps/details?id=com.tuya.smart&hl=en-US)
 2. Safely set up a ladder under your garage door opener (unless you're tall enough to reach it, I suppose)
 3. Open the front of the unit where the lightbulb can be replaced.
 On mine this part of the case is on a hinge and simply flips up.
 4. Remove the light bulb